Neanderthal: Extinction

 In general, the extinction of Neanderthals is ascribed predominantly to competition with modern humans.
 The success of modern humans over Neanderthals is usually attributed to a higher birth rate and population, facilitated by better long-distance mobility and more complex technologies and subsistence strategies.
 Some Neanderthal populations may have also been assimilated into modern human populations rather than being ecologically outcompeted.
 Assimilation had long been hypothesised with supposed hybrid specimens, and was revitalised with the discovery of archaic human DNA in modern humans.
 Similarly, the Châtelperronian industry of central France and northern Spain may represent a culture of Neanderthals adopting modern human techniques, via acculturation.
 Other ambiguous transitional cultures include the Italian Uluzzian industry, and the Central European Szeletian industry.

 Neanderthal extinction has also been ascribed to their low population as well as the resulting mutational meltdown, making them less adaptable to major environmental changes or new diseases introduced by immigrating modern humans.
 It is unclear if climatic degradation would have severely impacted Neanderthals given how many glacial periods they persisted through in Europe.
-If areas were depopulated of Neanderthals as a consequence of climate change (specifically Heinrich event 4) or a natural disaster (the Campanian Ignimbrite eruption), Neanderthals may not have been as fast as modern humans in recolonising.
-The Laschamp event 39,000 to 42,000 years ago may have increased ultraviolet radiation, disproportionately affecting Neanderthals who lacked protective fitted clothes, and may not have utilised ochre as sunscreen to the extent Cro-Magnons did.
+If areas were depopulated of Neanderthals as a consequence of climate change (Note: The Laschamp event 39,000 to 42,000 years ago may have increased ultraviolet radiation, disproportionately affecting Neanderthals who lacked protective fitted clothes, and may not have utilised ochre as sunscreen to the extent Cro-Magnons did.) (specifically Heinrich event 4) or a natural disaster (the Campanian Ignimbrite eruption), Neanderthals may not have been as fast as modern humans in recolonising.